ethandb23/TTT/README.md

 [MVP FEATURES:]

-Simple Tic Tac Toe Game
+-Simple Tic Tac Toe Game

-Two players can play from one computer
+-Two players can play from one computer

-Color-coded players
+-Color-coded players

-The ability to reset the game board after a game has concluded
+-The ability to reset the game board after a game has concluded

 [Unsolved Problems/Planned Updates:]